intelligent-machine-learning/dlrover/atorch/examples/ds_3d_parallel/design.md

 - Omits optim and dataset related batch_fn.
-- The user specifies the module name information of Tensor Paralle Shard, and the customized forward patcheres if some modules in the pipeline need.
+- The user specifies the module name information of Tensor Parallel Shard, and the customized forward patcheres if some modules in the pipeline need.
 # Design

 - The main problems with 3D parallelization of the native Torch implementation model:
-   - Graphics memory limitations, large-scale models can`t be instantiated as a whole on a single GPU before slicing.
+   - Graphics memory limitations, large-scale models can't be instantiated as a whole on a single GPU before slicing.
 Also efficiency issues.
    - Randomness control, model initialization/dropout, etc., need to control the same/different in different parallel dimensions.

 ## Record init

-- Megatron`s embedded Col/Row Linear has been split horizontally and vertically, and deepspeed LayerSpec delays instantiating the required layers.
+- Megatron's embedded Col/Row Linear has been split horizontally and vertically, and deepspeed LayerSpec delays instantiating the required layers.
 But Transformers `XXXModel(XXXConfig(…))` instantiates the full model directly.
 - Solution: `record_module_init` context manager.
 Initialize parameters to meta tensor and record each module build-time entry into `_init_args`, `_init_kwargs` attributes for subsequent rebuilds.

 <details>